 The Refining activity of the Company is exposed to the increase of the EUA certificates prices.
 Rompetrol Refinery CO2 emissions are offset with EUA certificates.
-For the current year, the Company has covered the need for certificates.
 As a mitigation measure, the Financial Risk Management Department is monitoring the EUA market in order to hedge EUA deficit of the Refinery for the remaining years of first part of phase IV (2024-2025) as well as the following years.
 When the market price will be within the target level of the Company, hedge operations will be carried on.